telefonicaid/fiware-edison/README.md

 ## Edison 2 Fiware Examples
-In the following examples, we will be using an Intel Edison with the Arduino expansion board, plus the Grove Starter Kit for Arduino to send both Luminosity and Button Sensors to FIWARE IoT Stack, and show both values in several Freeboard web widgets
+In the following examples, we will be using an Intel Edison with the Arduino expansion board, plus the Grove Starter Kit for Arduino to send both Luminosity and Button Sensors to FIWARE IoT Stack, and show both values in several Freeboard web widgets.
+Please make sure that you've already plugged light sensor into A0 analog input and button Sensor into A1.

 ### Arduino IDE
 In this example we will connect Light and Button data to Fiware IoT Stack using Arduino IDE.
 If you are new working with Edison and Arduino IDE, we recommend you going [here|  <https://software.intel.com/es-es/get-started-arduino-install].